pydeep9026/chat-nexus-client/README.md

 - **N**ode.js: A JavaScript runtime environment used to build the server-side application.
 - **socket.io**: A JavaScript library used for real-time, bidirectional communication between the client and server.

-## 🛠️ Installation
+## 🛠️ Installation, Usage, and Configuration

-To install Chat Nexus, follow these steps:
+To install, use, and configure Chat Nexus, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/chat-nexus.git`
 2. Install dependencies: `npm install`
 3. Start the server: `npm start`

-## 🚀 Usage

-To use Chat Nexus, follow these steps:

-1. Open the app in your web browser: `http://localhost:3000`
+4. Open the app in your web browser: `http://localhost:3000`
-2. Sign up for a new account or log in with an existing account.
+5. Sign up for a new account or log in with an existing account.
-3. Join a chat room or create a new one.
+6. Join a chat room or create a new one.
-4. Start sending and receiving messages in real-time.
+7. Start sending and receiving messages in real-time.

-## 🔧 Configuration

 Chat Nexus can be configured using environment variables.
 The following variables can be set:

 - `PORT`: The port number to use for the server.
 Default is `3000`.
 - `MONGODB_URI`: The URI for the MongoDB database.
 Default is `mongodb://localhost/chat-nexus`.

+## 💻 Usage through Website Link

+Chat Nexus can also be accessed through the following website link: https://your-website-link.com

 ## 👥 Contribution